 Extensive public engagement with over 10,000 Bay Area residents throughout the nine counties led MTC and ABAG to five guiding principles that informed every step of Plan Bay Area 2050's development: affordable, connected, diverse, healthy and vibrant.
-These principles were distilled from the thousands of comments received at online and in-person events, as people consistently cited issues like affordable housing, racial diversity, quality transportation options and climate change as top concerns for their future.
-The Draft Plan Bay Area 2050 Public Engagement Report contains more details on this outreach.
+These principles were distilled from the thousands of comments received at online and in-person events, as people consistently cited the importance of preserving racially-diverse communities, addressing housing affordability challenges, and tackling climate change, among other issues, as top concerns for their future.
+The Plan Bay Area 2050 Public Engagement Report contains more details on this outreach.
 In September 2019, MTC and the ABAG Executive Board formally adopted the principles in the following vision statement for Plan Bay Area 2050: "Ensure by the year 2050 that the Bay Area is affordable, connected, diverse, healthy and vibrant for all."

-CROSS-CUTTING THEMES RESILIENCE & EQUITY Vision Ensure by the year 2050 that the Bay Area is affordable, connected, diverse, healthy, and vibrant for all.
-GUIDING PRINCIPLE DESCRIPTION \$ AFFORDABLE All Bay Area residents and workers have sufficient housing options they can afford - households are economically secure.
-CONNECTED An expanded, well-functioning, safe and multimodal transportation system connects the Bay Area - fast, frequent and efficient intercity trips are complemented by a suite of local transportation options, connecting communities and creating a cohesive region. ÖÖ DIVERSE The Bay Area is an inclusive region where people from all backgrounds, abilities, and ages can remain in place - with full access to the region's assets and resources.
+CROSS-CUTTING THEMES RESILIENCE &amp; EQUITY Vision Ensure by the year 2050 that the Bay Area is affordable, connected, diverse, healthy, and vibrant for all.
+GUIDING PRINCIPLE DESCRIPTION AFFORDABLE All Bay Area residents and workers have sufficient housing options they can afford - households are economically secure.
+An expanded, well-functioning, safe and multimodal transportation system connects the Bay Area - fast, frequent and efficient intercity trips are complemented by a suite of local transportation options, connecting communities and creating a cohesive region.
+The Bay Area is an inclusive region where people from all backgrounds, abilities, and ages can remain in place - with full access to the region's assets and resources.
 HEALTHY The region's natural resources, open space, clean water and clean air are conserved - the region actively reduces its environmental footprint and protects residents from environmental impacts.
 VIBRANT The Bay Area region is an innovation leader, creating quality job opportunities for all and ample fiscal resources for communities.
-Adopted by MTC and ABAG in September 2019